apache/kylin/readme/quick_start.md

-> Note: If you want to check about quick start for multiple clusters, please referer to [quick start for mutilple clusters](./quick_start_for_multiple_clusters.md).
+> Note: If you want to check about a quick start for multiple clusters, please referer to a [quick start for multiple clusters](./quick_start_for_multiple_clusters.md).